How to Improve Your Password Security

 The current rise of digital culture necessitates increased awareness about cybersecurity; it is better to actively protect yourself, than find yourself needing to pick up the pieces after a cyber attack.
 The average person uses between one and five passwords, but has upwards of 10 online accounts, including social media and online shopping sites.
 Most people use the same password for a variety of websites, or save passwords in their web browsers, or both.
 While this seems easy and convenient, it is likely making your accounts and computer more vulnerable to a data breach, like identity theft.
 Here are some tips for keeping your passwords impregnable.

 Create Complex Passwords

-Using a password manager, like SpeedyPassword, will add extra security to your passwords, but you still want to make sure that they are tough to crack.
-When a hacker gains access to a password, they will try it on multiple accounts, which is why you want to have a different password for each account.
-If you are concerned about creating and remembering complex passwords, SpeedyPassword not only securely stores passwords, but it includes a Password Generator.
-This helps you get out of the rut of using your pet’s name, and allows you to create long, unique passwords for each of your accounts.
+Using a password manager will add extra security to your passwords, but you still want to make sure that they are tough to crack.
+When a hacker gains access to a password, they will try it on multiple accounts, which is why you want to have a different password for each account. it’s not easy to remember more than a dozen complex passwords, so a password manager can be a life saver.

 Don’t Save Passwords in Your Browser